wbiker/rules_dotnet/dotnet/toolchains.rst

 If you wish to have more control over the toolchains you can instead just make direct calls to dotnet_register_toolchains_ with only the toolchains you wish to install.
-You can see an example of this in `limiting the available toolchains`_.
+You can see an example of this in `limiting the available toolchains <https://docs.bazel.build/versions/master/toolchains.html#toolchain-resolution>`_.

 The context